 - Yes, I quit drinking alcohol and discovered that lots of people are just assholes when they consume alcohol.
 It’s hard to see this when you are knocking back the booze with everyone else, but with the clarity of temperance, I found that the hilarious ‘friend’ that seemed so entertaining at the bar was merely an attention-seeking tool.

 - I soon discovered that alcohol-fed conversations are actually dull, ego-driven and quite shallow.
 Plus they are highly susceptible to aggression, misinterpretation, and bad feeling.
 Being drunk has cost me a lot of good friendships!

 Finally, I recognized that individuals can be just as toxic as substances and that many associations are unable to survive without having the prop of booze.
 I learned a good deal about who my real friends actually were.
 Don’t worry about losing friends when you quit drinking, a lot of them were never your ‘friend’ in the first place.

 I hate to use the phrase but the biggest fake news around alcohol is that it makes life more fun.
 However, the truth is that it is a huge industry forced upon the general public.
-Advertising and unrestricted marketing has then created a culture of self-destructive behavior.
+Advertising and unrestricted marketing have then created a culture of self-destructive behavior.

 Quitting drinking is challenging, but doing so is possibly the single most critical step toward personal growth.
 You should trust me on this, the hardest part of the whole journey is starting.